-16.11 Personal Leave (Inapplicable to Short-Term Employees)
+16.11 Personal Leave

 - (a) Employees will be granted 2 Personal Leave days without loss of regular pay and benefits each calendar year at a time mutually agreeable to the Employee and their Supervisor. - (b) The Personal Leave days shall be taken in the calendar year in which they are granted. - (c) An Employee may request that a Personal Leave day be taken on the same day it is requested or in half-day increments.
-Subject to operational requirements, approval for requests of Personal Leave days shall not be unreasonably denied.
+Subject to operational requirements, approval for requests of Personal Leave days shall not be unreasonably denied. - (d) Articles 16.11(a,b&c) shall be applicable to Short-Term Employees.